Slavery is an evil practice of stripping humans of all their rights and binding them under the will and ownership of another human master.

 $566

-The film exposes how African Americans have been disproportionately targeted by the criminal justice system, resulting in alarmingly high conviction and incarceration rates.
+With compelling research, the documentary traces how African Americans have been disproportionately affected by the criminal justice system, leading to significant disparities in conviction and incarceration rates.

-DuVernay thoughtfully examines how the amendment's allowance for involuntary servitude as punishment for crime has facilitated practices such as convict leasing.
+DuVernay skillfully highlights how the amendment's clause permitting involuntary servitude as punishment for crime enabled injustices such as convict leasing to flourish in post-slavery America.

 Recommended: